fight233/DThouse_cxd/examples/rust/README.md

 let me know if it's running well in your platform or just edit this list.

 ## Contribution
-We should keep track of TDengine latest c interfaces and support as more interfaces as we need.
+We should keep track of DThouse latest c interfaces and support as more interfaces as we need.

 ## License